 - 1 cup shredded low fat mozzarella cheese

-- 6 oz fresh mozzarella log cut into 1/4 inch slices
+- 6 oz fresh mozzarella divided into tablespoon-sized chunks

 - In a large skillet, cook ground turkey and garlic over medium-high heat until turkey is browned.
 Add salt and pepper to season as needed.
 If you're using a fattier meat, you may need to drain excess oil.

-After 15 minutes, remove the lid.
+- After 15 minutes, remove the lid.
 If there is still a lot of liquid, cook for a few more minutes with lid off until sauce thickens.
-Add in ricotta cheese and stir into the sauce.
+Add in ricotta cheese and shredded mozzarella and stir into the sauce.
 Turn off heat.
-Sprinkle on shredded mozzarella and place fresh mozzarella slices evenly across surface.
+Place fresh mozzarella chunks evenly across surface.
 Cover with lid and let mozzarella melt (you should have enough heat still even with stove off).
 Serve while warm.

 - I like to keep mine a little healthier with turkey sausage, but you can also use ground beef or Italian sausage.